See also: Setting Up Optimization in LEAP

 NEMO(MOSEK): Optimize using NEMO and MOSEK

-Note that the commercial solvers CPLEX, and GUROBI must be purchase installed separately from LEAP and NEMO.
+Note that the commercial solvers CPLEX, GUROBI and XPress must be purchase installed separately from LEAP and NEMO.
 MOSEK is installed with NEMO but you must have a properly purchased and installed license file for MOSEK in order for it to calculate.
 Use the orange Exp button () in the data entry table to quickly choose a framework and solver from among those installed.

 For more information: